edgonzalesjr/Detection-Lab/README.md

 - Talk about what you achieved, attach screenshots.

 - Windows Server 2022 Eval
-  - Installed and promoted to Domain Controller
+  - Installed, configured and promoted as Domain Controller
   - Created domain user accounts
-  - Installed and applied custom configuration to Splunk(inputs.conf) and Sysmon (sysmonconfig.xml)
+  - Installed and applied custom configuration to Splunk (inputs.conf) and Sysmon (sysmonconfig.xml)

 - Windows 10 Pro Eval
   - Installed and applied custom configuration to Splunk(inputs.conf) and Sysmon (sysmonconfig.xml)